-- Self-certification, and in particular the role of peer review; - The paradigm shift related to the use of Learning Outcomes; - A further reflection on the triangle "QF/QA/recognition"; - A greater coherence between the work done on Competences for democratic culture and qualifications frameworks for higher education; - A more coherent "narrative" regarding the two overarching frameworks (QF-EHEA and EQF).
+- Self-certification, and in particular the role of peer review; - The paradigm shift related to the use of Learning Outcomes; - The articulation of specific qualifications levels and education provision with the QF-EHEA and national qualifications frameworks, in particular short cycle qualifications and shorter units of learning (micro-credentials); - A further reflection on the triangle "QF/QA/recognition"; - A greater coherence between the work done on Competences for democratic culture and qualifications frameworks for higher education; - A more coherent "narrative" regarding the two overarching frameworks (QF-EHEA and EQF).
 While the two are consistent today, it is crucial for the learners, stakeholders, and public authorities to reflect together on the two overarching frameworks not only from a technical point of view but also on the overall role of qualifications frameworks as education tools.